 Advancing Healthcare Technology & Talent

-GE Healthcare is the founding partner of the Center for Advanced Computational Imaging.
-At the center, innovations are advanced that aim to improve the quality of medical care and reduce the cost of medical imaging.
+GE Healthcare is the founding partner of the Center for Advanced Embedded Systems (CAES), formerly the Center for Advanced Computational Imaging.
+CAES supports innovative research and education in embedded systems and computational imaging that impact regional industry.
+Research innovations aim to improve the quality of medical care and reduce the cost of medical imaging.

 UWM introduced a Graduate Certificate in Advanced Computational Imaging.
 This program serves the continuing education needs of GE Healthcare technologists and engineers who want to pursue or further careers in advanced computational imaging.
 The technology-specific, advanced-level coursework in tomography and computer engineering gives engineers an advantage in a competitive and rewarding field.